 The San Juan River flows west through the Four Corners, and continues flowing west through southern Utah until it flows into the Colorado River and Lake Powell.
-It is used for agriculture, cultural uses, drinking water, and recreation.
+It is used for recreation, agriculture, and drinking water.
 The San Juan River supports the largest concentrated area of local Navajo farming and the Ute Mountain Ute also have local farms along the San Juan.
 When water from the spill reached the San Juan River at Four Corners, it would have been further diluted by 1:550, or one part acid mine drainage to 550 parts of river water.